 It’s important to look up motor thrust tests data, and see which props work best with the motor you plan to use.
-Same propeller can perform very differently on 2 different motors.
-Even for props of the same size, they can perform very differently on different material and design.
-Here is an example where I compare the 5030 props of two different brands.
+Same propeller can perform very differently on 2 different motors (because of the design, torque, power, etc).

 As long as the motor/prop combo meets your amp draw requirement, you should try out as many props as you can to find the one that “feel” right for what you do.
 Hope this post has helped you select the best motor and propellers, and don’t hesitate to share your ideas or questions with us. :-)